Fernando Canon: Literary works

-In Practical Memories, Canon remembers a beautiful vegetable garden that he discovered during his daily trips from Sarriá (Spain) to Barcelona.
-This is an excerpt that shows Canon's style:
+A passage from Practical Memories describes a vegetable garden Canon discovered on his daily trips from Sarriá (Spain) to Barcelona:

 The windmills quivered soundlessly at the slightest blow of breeze and drops or trickles of water gathered at the pond to be distributed, as dew, as cleaning or underground water with temperature and fertilizers that allow the early exuberant growth of small red radishes, artistically clustered here, and there minute cucumbers, now compact ivory lettuce, and in its season, the coveted succulent asparagus and even the ridged watercress...

-The memory of this orchard is a comparison that Canon uses to discuss the situation of cultivation and the use of land in the Philippines.
+Canon used the memory of this orchard to discuss the situation of cultivation and land use in the Philippines.